pastelfork/asym-stats-bot/README.md

 cp .env.example .env
 ```

-Paste your enviroment variables in the .env file (see requirements above).
+Paste your environment variables in the .env file (see requirements above).

 ```bash
 uv run main.py